yutanagano/sceptr/README.md

 ### Functional API (`sceptr.sceptr`)

 The eponymous `sceptr` submodule is the easiest way to use SCEPTR.
-It loads the default SCEPTR variant (currently `b_sceptr`) and exposes its methods directly as module-level functions.
+It loads the default SCEPTR variant (currently `ab_sceptr`) and exposes its methods directly as module-level functions.

 ---